cosmicpython/book/outline.md

 > Please estimate as best you can how many people will use this technology?
 Please state any applicable statistics (e.g., web searches, web site traffic, blogs) indicating market use or market growth.

-Hard to say.  salesrank data from amazon suggest books like "Buiding evolutionary architectures" https://www.novelrank.com/asin/1491986360 and "Patterns of Enterprise Application Architecture" https://www.novelrank.com/asin/0321127420 are selling well, certainly compared to my existing book.
+Hard to say.  salesrank data from amazon suggest books like "Buiding evolutionary architectures" (O'Reilly, https://www.novelrank.com/asin/1491986360) and "Patterns of Enterprise Application Architecture" (a classic, https://www.novelrank.com/asin/0321127420) are selling well (compared to my existing book lol)

 Other than that, informally, several people have reached out to us in response to our existing 5-part blog post series on the made.com blog, saying how much they'd like to see that content extended to book length, and complaining about the lack of similar resources in the Python world